AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

 -   Response

-    A replaced string is returned.
+    A converted string is returned.

 -   Example